 Good shaving soap or shaving cream creates a rich lather that protects and softens.

-- · Shaving soap: traditional, economical, firm lather with brush.
+- · Shaving soap: traditional, economical, dense lather with a brush.

-- · Shaving cream: quicker to lather, often extra nourishing.
+- · Shaving cream: quicker to lather, often more conditioning.

 Choose formulas with glycerin, aloe vera or shea butter to reduce irritation.
 Tip: match with your favorite Proraso or Cella Milano scent.